Cookieth/facial-recognition/README.md

-# facial-recognition
+# OpenCV Image Processing Demonstration
-Brief demo for facial recognition using C++
+Brief demonstration of image processing capabilities in OpenCV using C++

 ## Overview